ScottSoren/pyCOox_public/README.rst

 End
 ===
-Enjoy, and if you find this useful, help us make ixdat even more useful for you and others: https://ixdat.readthedocs.io/en/latest/introduction.html#
+Enjoy, and if you find this useful, help us make ixdat even more useful for everyone: https://ixdat.readthedocs.io/en/latest/introduction.html#